hvoleti/Breast-Cancer-Detection/README.md

 # Breast-Cancer-Detection

-Detecting Breast Cancer among patients using Logistic Regression and various Python libraries.
+To detect whether a patient has Breast Cancer or not , using Logistic Regression and various Python libraries.